Shanexpert/test-results-aggregator/README.md

 In this section you can define :
 * Jenkins Base Url : The HTTP address of the Jenkins installation, such as http://yourhost.yourdomain/jenkins/.
 This value is used to access Jenkins API.
-* Jenkins Account Username : the username of the account that will be used to access Jenkins base url via API and fetch job results.
+* Jenkins Account Username : the username of the account that will be used to access Jenkins API and fetch job results.
-* Jenkins Account password : the password of the account that will be used to access Jenkins base url via API and fetch job results.
+* Jenkins Account password : the password of the account that will be used to access Jenkins API and fetch job results.
 * Mail Notification From : the e-mail address of the sender for the mail Notification.
 Default is Jenkins.

 ### Job Configuration